Don7888/motion-run/README.md

 ## Gameplay

-- **3 lanes.** Step or lean left/right past a threshold to shift one lane;
-  it resets once you return to center.
+- **3 lanes.** Lane control is absolute, not a step-and-return toggle: the game continuously tracks which of 3 zones (left/center/right) your body is currently in and puts your character there.
+Step or lean past a threshold to enter the left/right zone, and just standing/holding normally again snaps you straight back to the center lane — no exaggerated "return" gesture needed.
 - **Hurdles** (low orange bars) — jump (hop) to clear them.
 - **Crates** (brown boxes) — punch to smash them.
 - **Walls** (grey barriers) — too tall to jump, too tough to punch; the only